The Maine Art Gallery in Wiscasset

-We are very excited to share the revitalized Maine Art Gallery in Wiscasset.
-A new board of directors has worked through the winter to prepare for the 2019 season of programs and events.
-We rely on memberships and donations, so please join today!
+We are excited to share the revitalized Maine Art Gallery in Wiscasset.
+The board of directors is always working to make each season of programs and events a successful one.
+We plan out each season a full year or two in advance.
+And we rely on memberships and donations, so please join today!

 Mildred Burrage (1890 – 1983) was one of Maine's most creative artists.
 She trained in France, Brittany, Rome and Venice.
 Burrage’s body of work was continually evolving and included a wide range of subjects and substance.
 Burrage produced historical maps, European landscapes, posters for the U.S. Military, portraits, illustrations for Kenneth Robert's novels, sculpture, and finally abstract mica paintings inspired by Jackson Pollack.